lkmcl37/Chinese-IRSystem/README.md

            <doc> document content <doc>

 # Chinese Word Segmentation
-The Chinese word segmenter used for the documents is lucene-core-3.6.0 + IKAnalyzer2012.
+The Chinese word segmenter used for processing documents is lucene-core-3.6.0 + IKAnalyzer2012.